virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 They are much more inclusive and have a potential to reach a much broader audience.

 #### We decided to develop online conferences and established VSF.
-These issues weighed on all of us, but few outlets existed to relieve them.
-After finding each other as like-minded individuals with an urge to make a difference, we started gathering in the late summer of 2019 to explore our options.
+After finding each other as like-minded individuals with an urge to improve the present situation, we started gathering in the late summer of 2019 to explore our options.
 It quickly became clear that we had the capacity to establish a venue for virtual conferencing.
 So, we committed ourselves to develop this idea into a real platform, which we now call the Virtual Science Forum.

 #### In thinking about online events we had to revisit many assumptions about conferences.

 As we started to organize ourselves, it became clear quickly that in order to achieve our goals, we needed to revisit our assumptions about online events.
 For example, the interactions between the speaker and the audience as well as among the audience themselves in an online event are quite different and much less spontaneous.
 The coffee break, such a natural part of in-person conferences, does not function effectively in an online event to spark discussions.
-Likewise, the length of an online event is constraint by very different factors, such as the spread of timezones and local commitments and distractions of the participants.
+Likewise, the length of an online event is constrained by very different factors, such as the spread of timezones and local commitments and distractions of the participants.

 #### We ran a couple of events, and saw that they work well.